-In addition to a student-athlete’s primary insurance (either through parent/guardian or the Hope College policy noted above), Hope Athletics provides secondary insurance through First Agency for injuries directly related to participation in intercollegiate athletics.
-In accordance with NCAA regulations, off-season injuries incurred during the season which are not directly related to in-season competition or supervised practice ie: conditioning class, intramural competitions, unsupervised weight training. etc… or routine medical attention such as dental or eye care are not covered by First Agency.
+In addition to a student-athlete’s primary insurance, Hope College athletics provides secondary insurance through BMI, Benefits for injuries directly related to participation in intercollegiate athletics.
+In accordance with NCAA regulations, off-season injuries incurred during the season which are not directly related to in-season competition or supervised practice such as conditioning class, intramural competitions, unsupervised weight training or routine medical care (including dental or eye care) are not covered through this plan.

 Medications And Medical Conditions

 If you have been diagnosed with a medical condition that requires prescription medication you are required by Hope College and the NCAA to provide a copy of your prescription, complete with physician’s office name/signature, medication name, and dose.
 This needs to be submitted to your Hope medical file prior to your pre-participation exam.
 Some substances are banned by the NCAA (i.e. ADHD or ADD medication) and in the event of drug testing your prescription needs to be on file in order for a medical exemption application to be filed on your behalf with the NCAA, preventing any sanctions affecting your participation status.